Breast cancer cell spheroid, SEM picture Dr Khuloud T. Al-Jamal (CC BY 4.0)

 Spheroids can be perfused with microfluidic instruments to obtain better reproducibility, continuous physiological shear stress, long automated culture experiments, use of costly fluids, and better control of parameters like pH or temperature, making it the most efficient method to culture spheroids.

-We assembled a beginner-friendly pack with high-precision microfluidic instruments, including an OB1 flow controller (Elveflow) with flow sensors for continuous flow rate control that you can combine with your homemade microfluidic chip or a commercially available one.
+We assembled a beginner-friendly pack with high-precision microfluidic instruments, including a flow controller with flow sensors for continuous flow rate control that you can combine with your homemade microfluidic chip or a commercially available one.

 Microfluidic spheroid cell culture setup